mnorelli/angular-ui-practice/README.md

 ### Objectives
 - Dynamically apply and remove css classes using `ng-class`
 - Animate elements with CSS transitions or keyframe animations
+- Learn how to do CSS animations 'the Angular way'

 ## CSS Classes in Angular - Intro (5 mins)